Table of Contents

 But which one is the best marijuana grow book?

-For those interested in reading a book about growing marijuana, the following book reviews may help you decide what will work best for you...
+For those interested in reading a book about growing marijuana, the following book reviews may help you decide which one will work best for you…

 by Jorge Cervantes

-The 100s of incredible pictures of plants and buds are eye-candy for any grower, and I think these pictures really are what makes this book so fun to flip through and have on my book shelf.
+There are hundreds of incredible pictures of plants and buds are eye-candy for any grower, and I think these pictures really are what makes this book fun to flip through.

 There is so much information, and it's usually pretty easy to find what you're looking for.
-Even after buying dozens of other grow books, none quite compares to this one and I still refer back to it when I need to quickly look something up.
+Even after buying several other grow books, none quite compares to the total comprehensiveness of this book.

-Now, I don't totally agree with everything Jorge says, but he does present the information in a way that leaves you able to come to your own conclusions.
+Now, I don't totally agree with everything Jorge says, especially when it comes to how he deals with bugs, but he does present the information in a way that leaves you able to come to your own conclusions.

 by Logan Edwards